nathancahill/CleanMaps/README.md

 ### CleanMaps

-Google Maps are great, but since we’ve started using them as design features, they’ve been getting more and more cluttered.
-There’s a big "View on Google Maps" button that takes up [most of the map](http://i.imgur.com/ULltLdA.png) at smaller sizes, there’s a profile image if you’re signed in, along with the satellite toggle and zoom buttons.
+Google Maps are great, but since we've started using them as design features, they've been getting more and more cluttered.
+There’s a big "View on Google Maps" button that takes up [most of the map](http://i.imgur.com/ULltLdA.png) at smaller sizes, there’s a profile image if you're signed in, along with the satellite toggle and zoom buttons.

 __Before and After__